belee-aim/megamind/CODEBASE_OVERVIEW.md

 ## High-Level Architecture

 This application is a FastAPI-based microservice designed to interact with AI models.
-It uses `langgraph` to create a stateful, multi-actor system that processes user requests in a structured manner.
+It uses `langgraph` to create a stateful, multi-actor system that processes user requests in a structured and dynamic manner.
 The core of the application is a graph-based state machine that orchestrates the flow of data and logic, from receiving a user's chat message to generating a final response.

-The application is designed to be modular, with clear separation of concerns between the API layer, the graph definition, and the individual nodes that make up the graph.
-This allows for easier maintenance and extension of the application's capabilities.
+The graph is designed to be intelligent, with a routing mechanism that determines the best path for a given query.
+It can choose between a retrieval-augmented generation (RAG) approach for simple, document-based questions and a more complex agentic workflow for tasks that require reasoning and tool use.
+This allows the application to handle a wide range of queries efficiently and effectively.

 ## Detailed Component Breakdown